CyrilSiman/svgToKeyshape/README.md

 - You have to select only ONE layer, if necessary group your layers into only one group.
 - Go to Plugin Menu > Copy SVG to Keyshape OR use shortcut CMD + SHIFT + C
+- Congrats the SVG is available into your pasteboard
+- Go to Keyshape and past your SVG or past into any files.

 ## Installation